Shabazz Muhammad

-Shabazz Nagee Muhammad (born November 13, 1992) is an American professional basketball player for the Hangtuah Jakarta of the Indonesian Basketball League (IBL).
+Shabazz Nagee Muhammad (born November 13, 1992) is an American professional basketball player for the Piratas de La Guaira of the Superliga Profesional de Baloncesto (SPB).
 He played one season of college basketball for the UCLA Bruins before being selected with the 14th overall pick in the 2013 NBA draft.

 Muhammad went to Bishop Gorman High School, where he was named Mr. Basketball USA and Naismith Prep Player of the Year in his senior year.
 He was one of the top rated college basketball recruits in the class of 2012.
 In his only season with UCLA, he earned All-American honors and was named to the all-conference first team in the Pac-12; he was also voted Pac-12 co-Freshman of the Year.

 Early life

 Muhammad was born in Long Beach, California to Ron Holmes and Faye Muhammad.
 Ron Holmes was a 6 ft 5 in standout, four-year starting point guard for the USC Trojans men's basketball program in the 1980s.
 Muhammad's mother, Faye, was a point guard and track star at Long Beach State.

 Shabazz Muhammad is the second of three children.
 His older sister Asia is a professional tennis player, and his younger brother Rashad played basketball in high school.
 When Muhammad was six years old, he was diagnosed with Tourette syndrome.